-His father Samuel was a priest in the Anglican Church during a turbulent time and faced enemies inside and outside of the church.
+John’s father Samuel was a priest during a turbulent time in the Anglican Church and faced enemies inside and outside of the church.
 In 1705, when John was just two years old, Samuel spent time in prison for debt, and in 1709, the family’s parsonage burned down.
 Their rebuilt home was left half-furnished for thirteen years because of their struggle with poverty.

 God’s hand was clearly upon John from a young age.
 The five-year-old nearly died in the Epworth Parsonage fire, leaping out of an upper window into a rescuer’s arms just as the whole roof fell in; he forever considered himself “a brand plucked out of the fire.”
 In his journals, Wesley tells that forty-one years later during a watch-night service he “gave a short account of that wonderful providence.
 The voice of praise and thanksgiving went up on high, and great was our rejoicing before the Lord.”
 Everyone knew that John had been spared for a mighty work.